stashh-labs/stashh-docs/docs/collector/auction-sales.md

 ## Winning an Auction

-If you are the highest bidder when an Auction closes the transaction will automatically be finalised by the Auction contract
+If you are the highest bidder when an Auction closes the transaction will automatically be finalised by the Auction contract and the sNFT will be sent to you.

 If you already have a Permit or a Viewing Key for the Collection the sNFT is in you can go to your Dashboard and view it immediately.
 If not, please follow the instructions for [Viewing Your sNFTs](view-your-nfts.md).